xkollar/xkollar.github.io/data/posts/2024-01-31-humbling-experience.markdown

 function urldecode() { : "${*//+/ }"; echo -e "${_//%/\\x}"; }
 ```

-Let's explore what is going on here, lookig at it in easier to digest(?) form:
+Let's explore what is going on here, lookig at it in easier-to-digest(?) form:

 ```bash
 function urldecode() {